miyagipipi/ZRAG/README.md

 * **Increasing context size**

-In order for LightRAG to work context should be at least 32k tokens.
+In order for ZestRAG to work context should be at least 32k tokens.
 By default Ollama models have context size of 8k.
 You can achieve this using one of two ways:

 * **Increasing the `num_ctx` parameter in Modelfile**